eProsima/Fast-DDS-docs/docs/advanced.rst

   acknowledges a client announcement, there is a reliable PDP connection established, and the client becomes a mere recipient of server's discovery data.

 + as in the standard, clients make periodical participant liveliness announcements (*lease duration*).
-But this messages are only exchanged between a client and its servers.
+But these messages are only exchanged between a client and its servers.
 Thus:

- - another participants (clients or servers) demise by *lease duration* would be reported by the linked servers.
+ - other participants (clients or servers) demise by *lease duration* would be reported by the linked servers.

- - server demises by *lease duration* would automatically trigger client's announcement until the server communication is restored and acknowledges again client's announcements.
+ - server demises by *lease duration* would automatically trigger the client's announcement until the server communication is restored and acknowledges again client's announcements.

 Discovery related attributes
 ============================

-Discovery is managed from the RTPSDomain layer, thus all related attributes are constrain to this layer:
+Discovery is managed from the RTPSDomain layer, thus all related attributes are constrained to this layer:

 RTPSParticipantAttributes
 -------------------------